sievericcardo/owasp-tg-tool/README.md

 ### TODO

-Add test for weak cryptography.
+- Add test for weak cryptography.
-Add a brute force tester for the home page
+- Add a brute force tester for the home page
-Check cookies for possible weak session managememnt Add a tester for possible sql injection and xss
+- Check cookies for possible weak session managememnt
+- Add a tester for possible sql injection and xss
-Check for other vulnerabilities
+- Check for other vulnerabilities
+- Let a full execution
+- Add an automated report
+- Write a poper readme file at the end

 ## One final note